Matthew Lukin Smawfield

 TEP-UCD

-Scaling analysis codebase for Paper 7 (TEP-UCD).
-Features critical density calculation scripts, scaling law verification logs, and the data pipelines used to derive Vainshtein screening effects.
+Scaling analysis codebase for Paper 6 (TEP-UCD).
+Features critical density calculation scripts, scaling law verification logs, and the data pipelines used to test scaling relations associated with the proposed critical-density screening model.

 TEP-RBH